drschwabe/couch-party/README.md

 ALPHA / WIP

-A set of functions to help build a Couch/PouchDB driven multi-user web app.
+A set of functions for building Couch/PouchDB driven multi-user apps.
 Currently does basic login, registration, and user profile syncing.

 ```
 npm install couch-party